How To Clean The Inside of Bottles & Vases

 *First published November 29, 2006 and moved to this page for better organization

-• Try orange slices (or other citrus fruits like lemon, grapefruit) and soak overnight
+• Try orange slices (or other citrus fruits like lemon, grapefruit) and leave overnight

 • Make a paste of cream of tartar and water, apply liberally and sit for awhile.
-Scrub clean.
+Scrub.

 • Soak with warm water and a denture cleaner tablet or packet